 Scope The scope of work will be limited to public safety on the Ann Arbor campus.
-The Task Force will examine how safety and security are best achieved at the University of Michigan, by conducting a holistic review and assessment of DPSS' current practices, identifying areas of strength and areas for concern, and providing concrete recommendations for improvement, based on best practices.
-Goal To find out what is going well with DPSS and what needs to be improved.
-Objectives, Topics, and Deliverables Dbjectives Examine and assess the many ways that DPSS responds to and interacts with members of our university community, including reviewing (recent and trend) data on DPSS activity, including complaints.
+The Task Force will examine how safety and security are best achieved at the University of Michigan, by conducting an initial comprehensive review and assessment of DPSS' current practices, identifying areas of strength and areas for concern, and providing concrete recommendations based on best practice for improvement, further study, etc. Goal To find out what is going well with DPSS and what needs to be improved.
+Objectives, Topics, and Deliverables Examine and assess the many ways that DPSS responds to and interacts with members of our university community, including reviewing (recent and trend) data on DPSS activity, including complaints.
 Provide multiple venues and opportunities for stakeholders to share their experiences (positive as well as negative) and their concerns.
 Intentionally seek input from students, faculty and staff of color, as part of this discovery.
 Input should be gathered in a variety of well-publicized ways, including through public meetings and written formats.
 Identify areas where existing data is missing or lacking and areas where research might lead to better-informed decision making.
-Provide recommendations for (a) ways DPSS can make improvements, based on best practices and available research, and (b) facilitating University-wide awareness and understanding of U-M's approach to public safety and security on campus and between the campus community and the broader Ann Arbor-Ypsilanti community.
-Topics to be examined include DPSS' current practices and training related to community engagement, including the types and methods of information communicated to the public and ways engagement and communication can be strengthened.
+Provide recommendations for (a) ways DPSS can make improvements, based on best practices and available research; (b) how University-wide awareness and understanding of U-M's approach to public safety and security on campus and between the campus community and the broader Ann Arbor-Ypsilanti community can be enhanced; and (c) areas for further study and engagement beyond the work of the Task Force.
+Suggested topics to be examined include DPSS' current practices and training related to community engagement, including the types and methods of information communicated to the public and ways engagement and communication can be strengthened.
 Perspectives and concerns from each stakeholder group, (including the Police Department Oversight Committee and DPSS Student Advisory Board).
 The goals for DPSS and its approach to carrying out its mission, including its current funding structure and services provided.
 Issues related to campus policing procedures and practices, and 'best practice' guidance from research and experience elsewhere so as to make informed recommendations about ways to address concerns that are identified.
 (Consider developing shared readings for the Task Force, and for the community more broadly.)
-How the Police Department Oversight Committee helps monitor police behavior (including
+How the Police